juxor/afaq/markdown/secI3.md

 that _"advocates of mutualism"_ would _"regulate the market"_ to ensure _"an
-honest breakdown of cost prices"_, fix _"after amicable discussion of a **maximum** and **minimum** profit margin"_ and _"the organising of regulating societies."_ [**Selected Writings of Pierre-Joseph Proudhon**, p.
-70] It seems likely that the agro-industrial federation would be the body which ensures that.
+honest breakdown of cost prices"_, fix _"after amicable discussion of a **maximum** and **minimum** profit margin"_ and _"the organising of regulating societies."_ [**Op.
+Cit.**, pp. 33-4] It seems likely that the agro-industrial federation would be the body which ensures that.
 Similarly, the federation would be the means by which to air, and deal with, suggestions that syndicates are monopolising their resources, i.e., treating them as private property rather than socialised possessions.
 Thus the federation would unite workers _"to guarantee the mutual use of the tools of production"_ which are, _"by a reciprocal contract"_, the _"collective property of the whole."_ [James Guillaume, _"On Building the New Social Order"_, pp. 356-79, **Bakunin on Anarchism**, p.
 376]

 The inter-industry confederations help ensure that when the members of a syndicate change work to another syndicate in another (or the same) branch of